- About Us

 Our specialist engineers advise that when used in components that are exposed to water, Grade 316 Stainless Steel offers the longest life-cycle.
 Marine Grade Stainless Steel has a chromium-nickel steel composition with added molybdenum, which makes it so resilient to corrosion that it is widely accepted as the best metal to use in both marine and medical applications.

-To complement the large product portfolio of standard stainless steel fasteners we have available, which includes clevis pins and the R-Clips and cotter pins associated with them, our manufacturing team also have the capabilities to offer a wide range of bespoke marine parts, which can be specifically created to a customer drawing and specification.
+Also, to complement the large product portfolio of standard stainless steel fasteners we have available, which includes clevis pins and the R-Clips and cotter pins associated with them, our manufacturing team also have the capabilities to offer a wide range of bespoke marine parts, which can be specifically created to a customer drawing and specification.
 Visit our Specialist Marine Fasteners eBay shop to see our standard range.

 Due to the marine grade stainless steel material used, these fasteners will also be highly resistant to the unforgiving salt water environment - plus there will be no degradation of the nickel plating which leads to the sprung retainer becoming difficult to remove and ultimately can result in tears and leaks in canopies.
 The detail of the recess has also been redesigned to both hold the spring firmly yet make it easy to remove without using excessive force on the weak point (which is the canopy).